Skul9/skul9.github.io/Choosing-the-right-Programming-language/README.md

 ## Programming language

-A programming language is a language you use to write "programs".
+A programming language is a language you use to write "computer programs".
 A program is basically a set of instructions and data you give to your computer (for example, a calculator app tells the computer to calculate 2+2 and then it gives you the result).

 The following are some points for choosing the right programming language.
 - Application